glotzerlab/signac-docs/docs/source/recipes.rst

     Move all recipes below into a 'General' section once we have added more recipes.

-Migrating (changing) the data space schema
+Migrating (changing) the project schema
 ==========================================

 Adding/renaming/deleting keys
 -----------------------------

-Oftentimes, one discovers at a later stage that important keys are missing from the metadata schema.
+Oftentimes, one discovers at a later stage that important :term:`parameters<parameter>` are missing from the :term:`project schema`.
 For example, in the tutorial we are modeling a gas using the ideal gas law, but we might discover later that important effects are not captured using this overly simplistic model and decide to replace it with the van der Waals equation:

 .. math::